-Children achieve more when they are engaged in the learning process and our children use a variety of self-assessment procedures, including metacognitive strategies of planning, monitoring and evaluating their work.
-They are actively engaged in discussing strategies they use and how these can be transferred across areas of their work.
-Show how they have understood a piece of work.
+Children achieve more when they are engaged in the learning process and our children use a variety of self-assessment procedures show how they have understood a piece of work.
 Children should also be assessing their own work for strengths and weaknesses, and developing an understanding of how they will improve their work, with guidance from the teacher.
 At Alderman Jacobs School, this is consistent across year groups and is closely related to the age and stage of the pupil completing the self-assessment.